The Princess and the Queen (House of the Dragon): Plot

-In King's Landing

 Ten years after marrying Laenor Velaryon, Princess Rhaenyra gives birth to a third child.
 Queen Alicent immediately summons them to see the infant.
 A weakened Rhaenyra brings the newborn herself, assisted by Laenor, who names him Joffrey.
 Alicent notes that Joffrey, like brothers Jacaerys “Jace” and Lucerys “Luke”, bears no resemblance to Laenor.
 Alicent privately insists that Rhaenyra's children are bastards, an allegation King Viserys repeatedly ignores.

 Alicent's eldest son Aegon, aided by Jace and Luke, pranks his younger brother, Aemond, the only Targaryen heir to have no dragon of his own.
 Alicent scolds Aegon for misbehaving and stresses family unity, telling him he will one day challenge Rhaenyra for the throne.

 Criston, now a senior Kingsguard and Alicent's confidant, trains the young princes in swordsmanship and forces them to fight one another.
 He goads City Watch commander Ser Harwin "Breakbones" Strong into attacking him by implying Harwin fathered Rhaenyra's children.
 Lord Lyonel Strong, Harwin's father and Hand of the King, chastises his son for such behavior, stressing it substantiates rumours about Rhaenyra's infidelity with Harwin and damages the children's legitimacy.
-Amidst the political turmoil, Rhaenyra prevents Leanor from accepting a military commission in the renewed war with the Triarchy.
+Amidst the political turmoil, Rhaenyra prevents Laenor from accepting a military commission in the renewed war with the Triarchy.
 To ease family tensions, Rhaenyra proposes that Jace marry Helaena, Alicent's daughter.
 Viserys approves, but Alicent is furious that her own husband will not defend her.

 The rumours cause Lord Strong to offer his resignation, which Viserys rejects, instead permitting the Hand to escort his disgraced son back to the family estate of Harrenhal.
 After Harwin bids an emotional farewell to Rhaenyra and her children, Jace asks if Harwin is his biological father to which Rhaenyra replies that it matters only that Jace is a Targaryen (It is strongly implied that Harwin is, in fact, the biological father of Rhaenyra's children).
 Reading the political winds, Rhaenyra moves her household to the safety of Dragonstone and permits her husband's lover, Ser Qarl Correy, to accompany them.

 Alicent mentions to Harwin's brother, Ser Larys Strong, that she wishes her father, Otto, was still the king's Hand.
 After having their tongues removed, Larys recruits three condemned criminals to start a fire at Harrenhal, killing Lyonel and Harwin.
 Alicent is horrified by Larys' actions, but he simply reminds her that she is now in his debt.

-In Pentos

 Meanwhile, Prince Daemon and his wife, Laena Velaryon, visit the free city of Pentos with their daughters Baela and Rhaena.
 Prince Reggio Haratis offers them a portion of his lands in exchange for military assistance in fending off the Triarchy.
 Daemon contemplates the offer, but Laena criticizes him for choosing an easy life over what she believes is his rightful place at Driftmark.
 The pregnant Laena suffers prolonged labor and is unable to deliver; she commands her dragon Vhagar to incinerate her so she may die a dragonrider's death.